camunda-community-hub/challenges/c8-loadtest-challenge/solution/SOLUTION.md

 Start the three importers

-Run manual Operate deployment, with 3 Operate imports.
-There is 18 partitions, running 3 importers means each Operate will deal with 18/3=6 partitions.
+Run manual Operate deployment with 3 Operate imports.
+Since there are 18 partitions, running 3 importers means each Operate will deal with 18/3=6 partitions.

 ```
 kubectl apply -f operate-importer-0.yaml -n camunda
 kubectl apply -f operate-importer-1.yaml -n camunda
 kubectl apply -f operate-importer-2.yaml -n camunda
 ```

-Note: this step does not work.
+> Note: this step does not work.

 Check the logs on one importer